Aso Mining forced labor controversy: Denials

-In mid-2008 Taro Aso conceded that his family's coal mine, Aso Mining Company, was alleged to have forced Allied POWs to work in the mines in 1945 without pay.
+In mid-2008 Tarō Asō conceded that his family's coal mine, Aso Mining Company, was alleged to have forced Allied POWs to work in the mines in 1945 without pay.
 Western media had reported that 300 prisoners, including 197 Australians, 101 British, and two Dutch, worked in the mine.
 Two of the Australians, John Watson and Leslie Edgar George Wilkie, died while working in the Aso mine.

-In addition, 10,000 Korean conscripts worked in the mine between 1939 and 1945 under severe, brutal conditions in which many of them died or were injured while receiving little pay.
+10,000 Korean conscripts worked in the mine between 1939 and 1945 under severe, brutal conditions in which many of them died or were injured while receiving little pay.
 Japanese American historian Mikiso Hane writes that Koreans already worked under such brutal conditions and even without compensation — i.e. as slaves — by 1932, which led to an unsuccessful strike supported by burakumin.
 Apart from Aso's admission, the Aso company has never acknowledged using forced labour or commented on the issue.
-The company, now known as the Aso Group, is currently run by Aso's younger brother.
-Aso's wife serves on its board of directors.
-Taro Aso was president of the Aso Mining Company's successor, Aso Cement Company, in the 1970s before entering politics.
+The company, now known as the Aso Group, is currently run by Asō's younger brother.
+Asō's wife serves on its board of directors.
+Tarō Asō was president of the Aso Mining Company's successor, Aso Cement Company, in the 1970s before entering politics.

-During the time that Aso served as minister of Japan's Ministry of Foreign Affairs, the ministry refused to confirm non-Japanese accounts of the use of forced labour by Japanese companies and challenged non-Japanese journalists to back up their claims with evidence.
-In October 2008, Diet member Shoukichi Kina asked Aso whether any data about the use of Korean labour by Aso Mining had been provided to the South Korean government, which has requested such data.
-Aso replied that his administration would not disclose how individual corporations have responded to Korean inquiries.
+During the time that Asō served as minister of Japan's Ministry of Foreign Affairs, the ministry refused to confirm non-Japanese accounts of the use of forced labour by Japanese companies and challenged non-Japanese journalists to back up their claims with evidence.
+In October 2008, Diet member Shoukichi Kina asked Asō whether any data about the use of Korean labour by Aso Mining had been provided to the South Korean government, which has requested such data.
+Asō replied that his administration would not disclose how individual corporations have responded to Korean inquiries.

-On 13 November 2008, during a discussion in the Upper House Committee on Foreign Affairs and Defense about the Tamogami essay controversy, Aso refused to confirm that forced labour had been used at his family's mine, stating that, "No facts have been confirmed."
+On 13 November 2008, during a discussion in the Upper House Committee on Foreign Affairs and Defense about the Tamogami essay controversy, Asō refused to confirm that forced labour had been used at his family's mine, stating that, "No facts have been confirmed."
 Aso added that, "I was 4, maybe 5 at the time.
 I was too young to recognize anything at that age."
 After Yukihisa Fujita responded that records at the United States National Archives and Records Administration indicated that forced labour had taken place at his family's mine, Aso repeated that "no factual details have been confirmed."